Why Do They Play Music in Public Places?Music

 During Negotiations

-Auto dealers play music because it puts the customer at a disadvantage during the price negotiation.
+Auto dealers play music because it puts the customer at a disadvantage during price negotiation.

 Then there’s another trick they play on customers.